-A lot has been written about the ‘prolonged demise’ of Yahoo.
-In short, the internet company has suffered a tumultuous and tiring 22-year identity crisis.
+A lot has been written about the ‘prolonged demise’ of Yahoo, which is still puttering along, despite its purchase by Verizon Media in 2017.
+The internet company has suffered a tumultuous and tiring 25-year identity crisis.
 This was perhaps most famously crystalized in the leaked “Peanut Butter Manifesto,”an internal memo from 2006 that criticized the company for spreading itself too thin.

 “If you’re everything, you’re kind of nothing.
 The sad reality…is [Yahoo] never solved its core identity crisis.”